More Oral Histories Needed

 The HMC's interviewers and professional videographers will accommodate any individual scheduling requirements.
 Language is not a barrier.

 Giving a testimonies not only benefits Holocaust researchers, but also becomes a legacy for the interviewer's own family.
-Each interviewee is given a personal copy (VHS or DVD) of his/her testimony to share with family and friends.
+Each interviewee is given a DVD copy of his/her testimony to share with family and friends.